google-mirror/build_240522/README.md

 system.
 When searching for documentation elsewhere, ensure that it is for the platform build system -- most are not.

-This Makefile-based system is in the process of being replaced with [Soong], a new build system written in Go.
+This Makefile-based system is not in the process of being replaced with [Soong], a new build system written in Go.
 During the transition, all of these makefiles are read by [Kati], and generate a ninja file instead of being executed directly.
 That's combined with a ninja file read by Soong so that the build